nickbrandt/GitLab/doc/development/fe_guide/frontend_faq.md

 ### 7. How can I test the production build locally?

-Sometimes the necessity of testing locally what the frontend production build would produce, to do so the steps are:
+Sometimes is necessary to test locally what the frontend production build would produce, to do so the steps are:

 1. `gdk stop webpack`
 1. edit `gitlab.yaml` and set `webpack => dev_server => enabled: false`